 Rich Pins are essentially a way to label your Pins to provide more context to Pinners with custom CTA buttons suited to four specific types of Pins: products, articles, apps, and recipes.
 Rich Pins include extra information directly on your Pin and offer a range of options for brands across different industries.

 With Promoted Pins, you can target specific audiences and ensure you’re putting your Pins in front of the right eyes.
 Much like other paid advertising platforms, Pinterest Ads Manager allows you to target Pinners based on several variables such as gender, age, location, and income.
-Brands are then able to target audiences based on keyword searches and ensure their Pins are getting in front of their target audience.
-Pinterest Analytics measures the results of your ads and informs brands on which promoted Pins are performing the best with their target audience.
+Brands are then able to target audiences based on keyword searches.
+Pinterest Analytics measures the results of your ads and informs brands on which promoted Pins are performing the best.

 Pinterest’s built-in analytics tool provides a starting point for you to gain a high-level understanding of your brand’s performance, but to dive deeper into the specific styles of Pins that are engaging users, Dash Hudson’s Pinterest Insights tool has the answers.
 To optimize your Pins and maximize ROI, you need to get granular when it comes to performance.
 With Dash Hudson’s Pinterest Insights, you can do just that.

-DH Boards serves a whole different purpose than Pinterest Boards.
+Dash Hudson Content Segmentation Boards serve a whole different purpose than Pinterest Boards.
 Pinterest Boards are for organizing your content on your Pinterest profile.
-DH Boards enables brands to break content out into unique pillars to measure how specific styles of content perform with your audience.
+Dash Hudson Boards enable brands to break content out into unique pillars to measure how specific styles of content perform with your audience.
 Brands can identify visual trends, measure specific campaigns, and create benchmarks for their unique content pillars.

-It’s worth repeating that anything you know about posting cadence on other marketing channels doesn’t apply to Pinterest.
-With Pinterest serving as a curated search engine, the ultimate goal is for your brand to show up in as many searches as possible.
-So it’s a no-brainer that pumping an abundance of content into Pinterest is necessary to capture attention.
-With this in mind, Dash Hudson created a scheduling and publishing tool to help you maintain a constant flow of Pins to feed the engine.
+Dash Hudson has also created a scheduling and publishing tool to help you maintain a constant flow of Pins to feed the engine.
 Seamlessly bulk-schedule up to 10 Pins at a time with Scheduler.
-Then, set it and forget it with Dash Hudson’s Pinterest Auto-Publish.
+Then, set it and forget it with Dash Hudson’s Pinterest Insights Auto-Publish.

-Pairing the two visual marketing powerhouses together stacks your chances for an impactful multichannel marketing strategy.
+Pairing the two visual marketing powerhouses together stacks your chances for an impactful multichannel marketing and Pinterest strategy for brands.
 The key differences outlined here can help optimize ROI across Instagram and Pinterest.

 On Instagram, a key indicator of success is follower growth.
 Brands invest heavily in engaging their followers through thoughtful and curated storytelling on their feed, with the hopes of building strong brand awareness and a captive audience.
 And for good reason—your followers are served your content as soon as they tap into Instagram.
 On Instagram, your followers are often your ceiling for how many views you can attract—with Pinterest, your followers are your floor.